Smart Green: Your Garden on the Palm of the Hand

 • Green architects: Designing regenerative urban spaces.

-On a planet where a plant species disappears every two hours, these apps transform mobile phones into digital Noah's arks.
-They don't limit themselves to saving individual plants; they weave networks of collective consciousness that can reverse the ecological crisis.
-21st-century gardening has sprung up: download, explore, and be part of the solution.
+On a planet where a plant species disappears every two hours, these applications transform mobile phones into digital Noah's coffers.
+They are not limited to saving individual plants; They weave networks of collective consciousness that can reverse the ecological crisis.
+21st century gardening has germinated: download, explore and be part of the solution.

 Download links